grafana/xk6-disruptor/README.md

 ## Introduce disruptions in http request to a pod

-The example at [examples/httpbin/disrupt-pod.js](examples/httpbin/disrupt-pod.js) shows how `PodDisruptor` can be used for testing the effect of disruptions in the HTTP quests served by a pod.
+The example at [examples/httpbin/disrupt-pod.js](examples/httpbin/disrupt-pod.js) shows how `PodDisruptor` can be used for testing the effect of disruptions in the HTTP requests served by a pod.
 The example deploys a pod running the [httpbin](https://httpbin.org), a simple request/response application that offers endpoints for testing different HTTP request.
 The test consists in two load generating scenarios: one for obtaining baseline results and another for checking the effect of the faults introduced by the `PodDisruptor`, and one additional scenario for injecting the faults.

 Next sections examine the sample code below in detail, describing the different steps in the test life-cycle.

 ### Initialization

 The initialization code imports the external dependencies required by the test.
 The `Kubernetes` class imported from the `xk6-kubernetes` extension (line 1) provides functions for handling Kubernetes resources.
-The `PidDisruptor` class imported from the `xk6-disruptor` extension (line 2) provides functions for injecting faults in pods.
+The `PodDisruptor` class imported from the `xk6-disruptor` extension (line 2) provides functions for injecting faults in pods.
 The [k6/http](https://k6.io/docs/javascript-api/k6-http/) module (line 3) provides functions for executing HTTP requests.

 The built-in [open](https://k6.io/docs/javascript-api/init-context/open) function is used for reading the YAML manifests of the Kubernetes resources needed by test (lines 6-8).